VijayRod/demo/container-storage/logs/smb-csi-mount.md

 ```

 ```
-# To execute into the container.
+# To display the pod mount after container exec.
 kubectl exec -it statefulset-smb-0 -- df -h | grep smb

 # Here is a sample output below.